 Each month the Current Employment Statistics program surveys about 143,000 businesses and government agencies, representing approximately 588,000 individual worksites, in order to provide detailed industry data on employment, hours, and earnings of workers on nonfarm payrolls for all 50 States, the District of Columbia, Puerto Rico, the Virgin Islands, and about 450 metropolitan areas and divisions.

 Effective with the July 21,2015 release of June 2015 data, BLS will release new data series: (1) total nonfarm, all employees, 3-month average of the seasonally adjusted over-the-month change, in thousands for all states and selected metro areas, and (2) total private, all employees, 3-month average of the seasonally adjusted over-the-month change, in thousands for all states (at the statewide level only).
-The new series will be added to the supplemental tables of the Regional and State Employment and Unemployment and Unemployment news releases.
+The new series will be added to the supplemental tables of the Regional and State Employment and Unemployment and Metropolitan Area Employment and Unemployment news releases.

 Historical data for the new series will be available back to April 1990 in most cases.
 For example , these series can be extracted for Alabama statewide using the following Series IDs from LABSTAT, the BLS database: